cosmos/sdk-tutorials/academy/4-my-own-chain/game-deadline.md

 ## Unit tests

-After these changes, your previous unit tests are failing.
+After these changes, your previous unit tests fail.
 Fix them by adding `Deadline` wherever it should be.
 Do not forget that the time is taken from the block's timestamp.
 In the case of tests, it is stored in the context's `ctx.BlockTime()`.
 In effect, you need to add this single line:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/8f0f9ec/x/checkers/keeper/msg_server_reject_game_fifo_test.go#L43]
 ctx := sdk.UnwrapSDKContext(context)